flintrocks/flint/docs/language_guide.md

 Flint introduces the concept of type states.
 Insufficient and incorrect state management in Solidity code have led to security vulnerabilities and unexpected behaviour in widely deployed smart contracts.
 Avoiding these vulnerabilities by the design of the language is a strong advantage.

 Type states of a contract represent the possible states it can be in.
 At any point of time, the contract on the network can only exist in a single state.
-Special `become` statements can be used withing functions to move the contract to a different type state.
+Special [`become` statements](#become-statements) can be used within functions to move the contract to a different type state.

 A contract declaration may optionally include a list of its type states: